Field Trip Opportunities

 Attend a Twilight Tattoo

-Twilight Tattoo is an hour-long, live-action military pageant featuring Soldiers from the 3d U.S. Infantry Regiment (The Old Guard) and The U.S. Army Band "Pershing's Own."
+Twilight Tattoo is an hour-long, live-action military experience featuring Soldiers from the 3d U.S. Infantry Regiment (The Old Guard) and The U.S. Army Band "Pershing's Own."
 Students will experience a glimpse into American history through performances

 by The U.S. Army Blues, vocalists from The U.S. Army Band Downrange and U.S. Army Band Voices, The U.S. Army Old Guard Fife and Drum Corps, and The U.S. Army Drill Team.